aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/managing-ole-objects/_index.md

 ### **Extracting OLE Objects in the Workbook**

-The following example shows how to extract OLE Objects in a Workbook.
-The example gets different OLE objects from an existing XLS file and saves different files (DOC, XLS, PPT, PDF, etc.) based on the OLE object’s file format type.
+The following example shows how to extract OLE objects in a workbook.
+The example gets different OLE objects from an existing XLS file and saves different files (DOC, XLS, PPT, PDF, etc.) based on the OLE object’s file‑format type.

-After running the code, we can save different files based on their respective OLE Objects format types.
+After running the code, we can save different files based on their respective OLE object format types.

 ```html
 <!DOCTYPE html>